ahmed-salama22/kubeadm-multi-master-setup/README.md

 kubeadm init --control-plane-endpoint "loadbalancer:6443" --upload-certs --pod-network-cidr=192.168.0.0/16
 ```

 if an error occur say that kubelet isn't running or healthy , it is because  The problem was cgroup driver.
-Kubernetes cgroup driver was set to systems but docker was set to systemd
+Kubernetes cgroup driver was set to systems but docker was set to systemd , the same thing is made if happen when joining another control plane to the cluster

 ```
 vim /etc/docker/daemon.json